 Medical Malpractice

-Instances of medical malpractice can range from delayed treatment time to operating at the wrong surgical site and doctors, nurses, hospitals, anesthesiologists, and other health care entities can all be charged with medical malpractice.
+Instances of medical malpractice can range from delayed treatment time to operating at the wrong surgical site, and doctors, nurses, hospitals, anesthesiologists, and other health care entities can all be charged with wrongful acts leading to medical malpractice.
 Losing a loved one to medical malpractice is especially devastating because we put so much faith in our medical providers.
-These statistics come from the Department of Health & Human Services National Practitioner Data Bank (NPDB):
+These 2024 statistics come from the Department of Health & Human Services National Practitioner Data Bank (NPDB):

 Wrongful death cases cover a diverse range of issues.
 One thing they all have in common is that a person or entity acted negligently and caused the death of an individual.
 Below are just a few possible wrongful death scenarios.

 Your loved one was leaving a restaurant late one evening just as a local bar was closing.
-They safely made it to the highway, but your loved one was struck and killed by a drunk driver headed the wrong direction on the interstate.
+They safely made it to the highway, but your loved one’s death occurred when they were struck and killed by a drunk driver headed the wrong direction on the interstate.
 The drunk driver could owe you thousands of dollars in compensation for funeral expenses and all expenses related to handling the vehicle, such as towing, repairs, or buying a new vehicle.

 Your loved one goes in for treatment at the nearest hospital.
 They undergo a simple knee surgery they had planned for weeks.
 A negligent anesthesiologist gives the patient twice as much anesthesia as they need and the patient passes away.
 You are likely entitled to compensation for their outstanding medical and insurance bills.

 You put your loved one in a nursing home with good reviews because you assume they will receive proper care there.
 Instead, a nurse fails to check on your loved one for too long, and they develop serious bed sores.
 By the time they receive treatment, the sores have become infected, and your loved one dies because of the infection.
-Their family is entitled to nursing home costs, medical expenses, and burial costs.
+Their family is entitled to nursing home costs, medical expenses, and burial costs through a wrongful death lawsuit.

 Frequently Asked Questions